vckyou/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.